ugoswami11/ml-course-bootcamp/notes/intro-to-ml.md

 1. Business understanding
     - Identify the business problem, understand how we can solve here.
-    - Ask ourseleves, do we even need ML for this case.
+    - Ask ourseleves, do we even require ML for this case.
 If not what approach to take.
-    - Analyze to what extent it's a problem
     - define the goal and the goal has to be measurable
+        - In case of car price prediction - we will aim to predict the car price to 80% accuracy.
+        - In case of spam email detection - we will aim to reduce the number of spam by 50%.
 2. Data understanding
     - Analyze available data sources and decide if we need to get more data.
-    - Is the data reliable
+    - Is the data reliable?
-    - Is dataset is large enough
+    - Is dataset is large enough?
-    - Are we tracking the data correctly
+    - Are we tracking the data correctly?
 3. Data preparation
     - Transform the data so it can be put into a ML algorithm.
-    - Clean the data
+    - Clean the data.
     - Build the pipelines - sequqence of steps that takes raw data and outputs clean data.
-    - Convert data into a tabular form
+    - Convert data into a tabular form.
 4. Modelling
     - Training the models - the actual machine learning happens here.
     - try different models and select the best one